adobe/spectrum-web-components/packages/overlay/README.md

 const closeOverlay = await Overlay.open(trigger, interaction, content, options);
 ```

-Othertimes, you may actually want to compose content from multiple shadow roots into a single overlay.
-This is a pattern that can be seen in the `<sp-dropdown>` element where its `<sp-menu>` light DOM child is wrapped by its `<sp-popover>` shadow DOM child before being projected into an overlay.
-What follows is a more trivial example where content in the light DOM of an elements is injected into an element in the shadow DOM of the same element and then projected into an overlay.
-Notice the added work here of setting a comment node into the light DOM as a placeholder for the "stolen" content and then swapping that content back into the light DOM when the overlay is closed.
+Other times, you may want to compose content from multiple shadow roots into a single overlay.
+This is a pattern seen in the `<sp-dropdown>` element: its `<sp-menu>` light DOM child is wrapped by its `<sp-popover>` shadow DOM child before being projected into an overlay.
+What follows is a more trivial example, where content in the light DOM of an element is injected into an element in the shadow DOM of the same element and then projected into an overlay.
+Notice the added work here of setting a comment node into the light DOM as a placeholder for the "stolen" content, and then swapping that content back into the light DOM when the overlay is closed.

 ```js
 const trigger = this.shadowRoot.querySelector('#trigger');